Debt-free holiday shopping: How one mom uses her Ally Bank account to stay on budget

 Takeaways for the holidays

-As Medina has learned, small, genuine gestures throughout the year can make a big impact in letting people know they were on her mind — and take some pressure off seasonal gifting.
+As Medina has learned, small, genuine gestures can make a big impact in letting people know they’re important to you — and can take some pressure off seasonal gifting.

 If you’re planning to shop for the holidays, preparing with tools like buckets ahead of time can help set you up for success.
 But remember: It’s not about how much money you spend.
 As Medina says, “It’s being there for the people you love.”